Chr1sC0de/DeepLearningForWallShearStressPredictionAndImageSegmentation/README.md

 Running Examples
 ----------------

 Examples are stored in training examples.
 At the moment only the examples for predicting WSS are supplied.
-Internal field predictions will be added at a later date.
+Internal field predictions will be added at a later date (accuracy may vary from machine to machine).
 To run an example, in the terminal,

 ````
 cd Training_Examples/WSSPrediction/case_folder